mtrusca/DM-Align/README.md

 Download the Stanford Parser from https://nlp.stanford.edu/software/lex-parser.shtml in the folder parser.

-Download the spanBERT and the pre-trained checkpoint for word alignments from https://github.com/chaojiang06/neural-Jacana in the folder models.
+Download spanBERT and the pre-trained checkpoint for word alignments from https://github.com/chaojiang06/neural-Jacana in the folder models.

-Generate new word alignments between source and target text instructions using
+Generate new word alignments between source and target text instructions using:

 ```
 python generate_word_alignments.py \